jakeqwikcut/bring-da-ruckus/test-scenarios.md

 - Camera-specific impacts
 - Other LAN devices remain unaffected
 - Isolation of camera traffic
+- Monitor shows degradation only for targeted camera IP

 **Expected Results:**
 - Only camera traffic disrupted